PERMIT & CODE ASSISTANCE

 As part of our project management services we offer permitting services for our clients.
 Permitting a project, is the responsibility of the building owner or lessee.
-It is their resposibility to comply with the local city laws of construction and the Universal Building Code.
+It is their responsibility to comply with the local city laws of construction and the International Building Code , IBC.
 Permitting can be a long and time consuming process.
 That’s why we offer taking care of this process as a service in lieu of the client doing the footwork.

-Depending on the scope of the project and the location of the project, the Building and Safety department will require a certain type of submittal and special requirement customized for that City’s needs to meet the Universal Building Code (UBC).
-As part of our TSS team, we have a competent number of members that specialize in researching the specific requirements for permitting.
+Depending on the scope of the project and the location of the project, the Building and Fire department will require a certain type of submittal and special requirement customized for that City’s needs to meet the IBC and NFPA.
+All of the Project Managers at TSS specialize in researching the specific requirements for permitting.

 The Permitting Process

-The permit process consists of a review.
-A review of an array of documents including application, engineered structural calculations, architectural/ engineering set of plans and any other documents such as construction license, business license, insurance, letters/ reference documents from other trades, etc that the City may require.
-The plan review of the products we offer, being for storage solutions or retail is strictly a structural and safety review of the structural integrity of the support structure of the product offer based on the product you intent to store or place into what we are building.
+The permit process consists of a review of an array of documents: including the application, engineered structural calculations, architectural/ engineering set of plans and any other documents, such as, construction license, business license, insurance, letters/ reference documents from other trades that the City may require.
+The plan review of the storage products is strictly a structural and safety review of the structural integrity of the support structure based on the product you intend to store..
 It also reviews the local seismic zone requirements.

-Most of building departments as part of the review they require that our plans are reviewed by the Fire Department as well.
+Most of building departments, as part of their review, require that our plans are reviewed by the Fire Department as well (referred to as a high pile permit).
 This is to assess the type of product stored and how it is stored on the racks, this is determined by their evaluation of the product commodities, classification, packaging, elevation, flammability, and fire protection system.
 Some may even require a chemical or hazardous material report as part of the submittal if this is your first submittal with the local City office.

-The fire review is also the responsibility of the building owner and lessee.
-The building owner or lessee is responsible to notify to the Fire Department of any improvements and/or products that are stored within the facility that can cause or expand a fire.
-Thus a fire hazard the Fire Department needs to be aware of in the case of a fire or to help prevent it.
-The product commodities, classification, elevation, flammability, and fire protection system are pieces of information that the customer is responsible of providing to TSS prior to the submittal.
-Delay on providing this information may cause a delay in the permitting process and ultimately in the timeline/linear progress of the installation and even material order lead time.
+The fire review is also the responsibility of the building owner or lessee.
+The building owner or lessee is responsible to notify the Fire Department of any improvements and/or products that are stored within the facility that can cause or expand a fire.
+The product commodities, classification, elevation, flammability, and fire protection system are pieces of information that the customer is responsible to provide to TSS prior to the submittal.
+Delay on providing this information may cause a delay in the permitting process and ultimately in the timeline progress of the installation and even material order lead time.